Projekt-DataScience/backend-audit/README.md

 # LPA Audit Service

 This repository contains the code for the serivce to handle everything related to LPA Audits.
+For further information refer to the [wiki](https://github.com/Projekt-DataScience/backend-audit/wiki).

 # Getting Started
 This chapter describes how you can get started developping.